 - “How have things gotten so out of hand?”

 God knows the beginning, the middle, and the end, and everything will go according to His perfect plan and will.
 God only wants you to be not afraid and not fear.

 How many times does the bible say do not be afraid?

 During my research on what does the bible say about fear, I knew God’s word states fear not, do not be afraid, be not afraid, etc…but I had doubts about believing it was as much as the reference’s kept pulling up in the google search box.

-According to many searches, it states do not fear etc…in the Bible 365 times, once for every day of the year.
+According to many searches, it states do not fear, etc…in the Bible 365 times, once every day of the year.
 Needless to say, I went digging to find out if this is indeed correct.
 I will list numerous verses on what I found according to the ONLY source that truly matters!

-- Worry of the unknown
+- Worry about the unknown

 - Uncertainty of the future

 Speaking for myself, fear was such a big factor in my life for so long, old habits are hard to break.
 Breaking the spirit of fear was something, and believe it or not, continues to be something, I have to constantly fight against.